Anil797/New-r/README.md

 # New-r
 New code writng
-nAJ
+#

-tHIS IS SIMPLE VERSION V1
+THIS IS SIMPLE VERSION V1